What's Happening in the Federal Government

 - Now, if the President's budget proposal passes, that number would skyrocket to $1.95/pack (almost $20 a carton!).After 2014, the tax rate would increase again each year automatically in an amount indexed to the inflation rate.

 You can also contact your Members of Congress by calling our toll-free hotline:

 If Congress gives the President what he wants, federal excise taxes on cigarettes will have increased almost ten-fold in just over a decade, going from 24¢/pack in early 2000 to the nearly $2.00/pack this year.
-And that’s on top of 118 state cigarette tax increases we have seen since 2001.
+And that’s on top of over 120 state cigarette tax increases we have seen since 2001.

 The average price of a pack of cigarettes in the U.S. is now $6.19, of which nearly 55% ($3.34) is government taxes and fees.
 The President's proposed tax increase will dramatically impact those costs.
 If the 94¢/pack increase passes, the government’s share will increase to more than 60% ($4.28) of the sale price.